rotorman/GT911test/README.md

 <img src="media/TX16S.jpg" height="500px">

-A brief press on power button turn on the test, a press longer than 1 second, turns the radio off.
+A brief press on the power button turns on the radio, a press longer than 1 second, turns the radio off again.